 If you have been arrested, then your case will be handled through Pennsylvania’s legal system, starting from a preliminary arraignment to a trial and sentencing.
+The justice system is confusing, and you will need the assistance of a Pittsburgh criminal defense attorney to guide you through it.

 But, there is very little chance that your case will go through every single step of the proceedings.
 It can get settled at any point in time.
 You have the right to a jury trial if you are charged with a felony or misdemeanor (apart from the case of DUI).

 Assuming things about a case shouldn’t be done.
 Plus, it is always advisable to hire professional help so that you can get the best advice.
 Cases need personalized and aggressive advocacy so that your rights are protected.
-So, do not delay in hiring an experienced and reliable Pittsburgh Criminal Lawyer.
+So, do not delay in hiring an experienced and reliable Pittsburgh Criminal Defense Lawyer.
 Only he or she can get you out of this kind of complicated situation.Things That Happen at a Trial

 - Your case is bound to go for a trial if you plead not guilty to the offense.